TimotheeMickus/mf-correl/README.md

 We used Mantel tests are from J. W. Carr's github ([see here](https://github.com/jwcarr/MantelTest)).

-The implementation of APTED by Pawlik & Augsten is from the [repository](https://github.com/DatabaseGroup/apted) (written in Java).
-The JAR we provide has been hacked to accept a file of pairs of trees at once, instead of a single pair: calls should resemble something like:
+The implementation of APTED by Pawlik & Augsten is from their original [repository](https://github.com/DatabaseGroup/apted) (written in Java).
+The JAR we provide has been hacked to accept a file of pairs of trees at once, instead of a single pair; calls should resemble something like:
 ````{.sh}
 java -jar apted.jar trees.tsv
 ````